Taking MYQORZO

 People doing water aerobics

-• Take MYQORZO exactly as your healthcare provider tells you to take it
+• Take MYQORZO exactly as directed

-• Take MYQORZO with or without meals
+• You can take MYQORZO with or without meals

-• Swallow the MYQORZO tablet whole
+• Swallow the pill whole

 • If you take too much MYQORZO, call your healthcare provider or the Poison Control Help Line at 1-800-222-1222, or go to the nearest hospital emergency room right away